amyrob/wk3_day1_homework/homework.md

 -- DELETE FROM people WHERE name = 'Jarrod Bennie';

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Guardians of the Galaxy 2'!!
 Create a new entry in the 'movies' table to reflect this.
-INSERT INTO movies(title, year, show_time)
+--INSERT INTO movies(title, year, show_time)
-VALUES ('Guardians of the Galaxy 2', 2017, '24:00');
+--VALUES ('Guardians of the Galaxy 2', 2017, '24:00');

 9. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 18:55 to 21:30
-UPDATE movies SET show_time = '21:30'
+--UPDATE movies SET show_time = '21:30'
-WHERE title = 'Guardians of the Galaxy';
+--WHERE title = 'Guardians of the Galaxy';

 SELECT * FROM movies ORDER BY show_time;